1. Over 3.2 million students are victims of bullying each year.

 Source: Do Something.Org

 W.I.?J.A.
 Resources to Help You to encourage Anti Bullying and stop Cyber Bulling.
-Press on the buttons below to utilize the dignity and respect worksheet and view the pamphlets
+Press on the button below to utilize the dignity and respect worksheet and click on the pamphlet to view the pamphlets

 Famous People who were bullied while growing up